-- Tissue sample is re-sectioned and fixed upon a slide
+- The tissue sample is re-sectioned and fixed upon a slide

-- Sample is dehydrated, then embedded in wax (paraffin)
+- The sample is dehydrated, then embedded in wax (paraffin)

-- Tissue is then mounted on a permanent slide
+- The tissue is then mounted on a permanent slide.

 - Frozen sections—tissue samples are frozen, sliced and sectioned with a cold blade, and then stained and observed